Hinda Wausau

 Hinda Wausau (1906–1980) aka Hinda Wassau, Hinda Wasau, or Hindu Wausau, was a star stripteaser in burlesque.
 She claimed, and has been credited with, inadvertently inventing the striptease around 1928 at either the Haymarket or State-Congress Theater in Chicago when her costume started coming off during a shimmy dance.
 (Other performers have made similar claims and have also been credited.)

 Early career

-Wausau was born in Milwaukee and took her stage name from nearby Wausau, Wisconsin.
-She began dancing in burlesque as a chorus girl in the 1924 Columbia burlesque show "Town Scandals".
-Two years later Wausau was a featured dancer in the Mutual Burlesque show "Jazztime Revue" along with Ann Corio.
+Wausau was born Catharine (or Catherine) Vaszauskas in Milwaukee and according to some accounts, took her stage name from nearby Wausau, Wisconsin.
+She began dancing in burlesque in her teens as a chorus girl in the 1924 Columbia burlesque show "Town Scandals".
+Two years later Wausau was a featured dancer in the Mutual Burlesque show "Jazztime Revue" along with future star Ann Corio.

-On March 1, 1927 Wausau was arrested by a police woman for "immoral dancing" at the Empress Theater in Milwaukee.
+On Feb.
+24, 1927 Wausau was arrested by a police woman for "immoral dancing" at the Empress Theater in Milwaukee.
 Wausau's costume, a flesh-colored bathing suit, had been approved by censors earlier; it was her suggestive gyrations that led to the arrest.
 The publicity resulted in packed theaters.
-By the time her case came up in court, Wassau was performing in another city.
-She was fined $50, which was paid by the management of the Empress.
+By the time her case came up in court, however, Wausau was performing in another city.
+She was fined $50, which the management of the Empress paid.
+The notoriety quickly made her a sensation in burlesque and she attracted more women to her shows than other strip artists.
+She returned to the Empress Theater often.